 Wading boot soles may not be enough to keep an angler firmly in place along a shoreline or streambed.
 Cleats and spikes can be installed on most boots to add traction along slippery shale or moss-covered rocks.
 FishUSA also sells replacement studs for well-worn wading boots that originally featured studs.
 Additionally, sandal-style cleats can be worn over your wading boots to add versatility to your existing wading gear.
 Wading accessories such as wading staffs and wading belts can keep a momentary slide from becoming a life-threatening survival situation.
 Other wading accessories such as gravel guards, replacement felt soles, repair kits, and replacement laces can add years of life to your wading gear.

 Wading apparel is not restricted to waders and wading boots alone.
 Proper layering of clothing underneath can keep the angler comfortable and in the water longer.
 Quality wading socks are essential for foot comfort, whether using bootfoot waders or stockingfoot waders.
 Moisture wicking base layer bottoms and tops will keep sweat from chilling your skin while FishUSA hoodies make a nice insulating layer under a quality wading jacket.
 Wading jackets are designed specifically to be fully stocked with tackle while in the water and protect the wearer from wind and rain.
 FishUSA also has vests and packs to carry and stow an entire trip’s worth of tackle and gear to keep you in the water for as long as you wish.

-The most popular brands of wading gear at FishUSA are Simms, Patagonia, Frogg Toggs, Redington and Hodgman.
+Popular brands of wading gear at FishUSA are Simms, Frogg Toggs, Redington, Hodgman, Compass 360, and more.